Donald Trump Responds To Meryl Streep’s Golden Globes Acceptance Speech Attack

 Donald Trump responded Monday morning to Meryl Streep following her Golden Globes acceptance speech attack that took aim at the President-elect.
-Meryl Streep received the Cecil B. DeMille Award for lifetime achievement and for the duration of her 6-minute speech denounced and criticized Donald Trump.
+Meryl Streep received the Cecil B. DeMille Award for lifetime achievement and for the duration of her six-minute speech denounced and criticized Donald Trump.
 During her Golden Globes speech, Meryl Streep specifically attacked Donald Trump for what many characterized as the mockery of a disabled journalist Serge Kovaleski in November 2015.
 Donald Trump responded to Meryl Streep’s acceptance speech attack on Monday both in an interview and on Twitter.

-Recalling the contested incident, Meryl Streep denounced Donald Trump’s treatment of Kovaleski as the worst performance of the year, “It was that moment when the person asking to sit in the most respected seat in our country imitated a disabled reporter.
+Recalling the contested incident, Meryl Streep denounced Donald Trump’s treatment of Kovaleski as the worst performance of the year.

+“It was that moment when the person asking to sit in the most respected seat in our country imitated a disabled reporter.
 Someone he outranked in privilege, power and the capacity to fight back.
 It kind of broke my heart when I saw it, and I still can’t get it out of my head, because it wasn’t in a movie.
 It was real life.
-This instinct to humiliate, when it’s modeled by someone in the public platform, by someone powerful, it filters down into everybody’s life, because it kinda gives permission for other people to do the same thing.”
+This instinct to humiliate, when it’s modeled by someone in the public platform, by someone powerful, it filters down into everybody’s life, because it kinda gives permission for other people to do the same thing.

 “Disrespect invites disrespect, violence incites violence.
 And when the powerful use their position to bully others we all lose.”